Gyro Air G-700: Dust Bin Leak Detection and Adjustments

 Remove the Back Panel

-To access and check the back side of the bin for leakage, remove the back panel of the dust collector.
-Using a metric #4 hex wrench, remove the 4 screws indicated in the photo.
+To check the back side of the bin for leakage, remove the back panel of the dust collector using a Metric #4 hex wrench to remove the 4 indicated screws.

 Back panel screw locations